 Every effort is made to hold youthful offenders accountable for their actions, utilizing the least restrictive option available.
-The Probation Department has implemented several evidenced-based programs over the years; and has collaborated with local service providers to offer evidenced-based programs to meet the needs of youthful offenders and their families.
+The probation department has implemented several evidenced-based programs over the years; and has collaborated with local service providers to offer evidenced-based programs to meet the needs of youthful offenders and their families.

 The department has utilized Project TND, a promising evidenced-based interactive program designed to help high school age youth resist substance use.
 Project TND is based on the theories of cognitive perception and behavioral skills.
 This program was successfully used within our department to divert first time offenders from the juvenile justice system.
 Another program used by Mariposa County Probation is the Aggression Replacement Training (ART), and was an effective evidenced-based program which concentrated on the development of individual competencies to address various emotional and social aspects that contribute to aggressive behavior in youth.
 With the decline in juvenile crime referrals, both of these programs were discontinued due to a lack of program participants.
-The most common early intervention program utilized by the department is 3rd Millennium Classrooms, an on-line educational program for low level offenders.
+The most common early intervention program utilized by the department is 3rd Millennium Classrooms, an on-line educational program for low-level offenders.

-The Probation Department has also implemented the use of juvenile assessment tools, an evidenced-based practice.
-The assessment tool has been used to identify low to high risk offenders, allowing the department to focus limited resources on those offenders who need them the most.
-With the use of the assessments, the department has been able to establish appropriate supervision ratios of juvenile offenders.
+The probation department has also implemented the use of juvenile assessment tools, an evidenced-based practice.
+The assessment tool has been used to identify low to high-risk offenders, allowing the department to focus limited resources on those offenders who need them the most.
+With the use of the assessments, the department has been able to establish appropriate supervision levels for juvenile offenders.
 Additionally, the department uses incentive-based supervision to motivate juvenile probationers to make positive and successful choices.

-The Juvenile Justice Coordinating Council is familiar with the programs and services funded by JJCPA and YOBG.
-The Council continues to support the use of JJCPA funding to cover the costs to maintain a full-time deputy probation officer assigned to the Probation Department's Juvenile Division.
-Furthermore, the Council believes that the services provided to local students and the school sites through the Truancy Intervention Program has been instrumental in reducing local truancy rates, suspensions and expulsions.
-The Council supports the Probation Department's desire to continue the Truancy Intervention Program.
-This program will continue to support a comprehensive continuum of responses to juvenile crime, enhance collaborative and integrated approaches, and implement a system of swift, certain, and graduated responses for at-risk youth and juvenile offenders.
+The Juvenile Justice Coordinating Council (JJCC) is familiar with the programs and services funded by JJCPA and YOBG.
+The council continues to support the use of JJCPA funding to cover the costs to maintain a full-time deputy probation officer assigned to the juvenile division.
+Furthermore, the council believes that the services provided to local students and the school sites through the collaborative relationship with the school and sheriff's office has been instrumental in reducing local truancy rates, suspensions and expulsions.
+This program will continue to support a comprehensive continuum of responses to juvenile crime, enhance collaborative and integrated approaches and implement a system of swift, certain, and graduated responses for at-risk youth and juvenile offenders.

 Incidents of arrest, incarceration, and probation will be our measures of ongoing success.
-Youthful offenders under a program of supervision by the Probation Department will be measured by their successful completion of probation or deferred entry of judgement program.
-For minors not on probation, measures of success will include attendance in school and reduced recidivism rates.
+Youthful offenders under a program of supervision by the probation department will be measured by their successful completion of probation or deferred entry of judgement program.
+For youth not on probation, measures of success will include attendance in school and reduced recidivism rates.

-While we recognize that in the future, other identified service gaps may be identified and need to be addressed, we feel priority should be given to the school based intervention strategy, which has proven to be a successful program locally.
+While we recognize that in the future, other identified service gaps may be identified and need to be addressed, we feel priority should be given to the school-based intervention strategy, which has proven to be a successful program locally.
 Poor school performance and or behavioral problems have been proven to be a major predictor of future delinquent behavior.
-The Mariposa County School District continues to need assistance in working with these youth.
-The JJCC recognizes the benefit to the community to provide services on the front end while maintaining the current continuum of responses.
-It also recognizes the demonstrated effectiveness that similar programs have had at integrating services and intervention/prevention strategies.
+MCUSD continues to need assistance in working with these youth.
+Everyone recognizes the benefit to the community of providing preventative and early intervention services to maintain the current continuum of responses.
+It has also been recognized that similar programs have demonstrated their effectiveness at integrating services and intervention/prevention strategies.